arulbose/rosx/README.md

 ## Getting Started

 Currently the kernel is not ported to any hardware.
 There are some porting code in the source for ARM Raspberry pi but not complete.
-I have ported the kernel to work on a 32 bit x86 simulator which runs on a x86 or x86_64 bit machine.
+I have ported the kernel to work on a 32-bit x86 simulator which runs on a x86 or x86_64 bit machine.
 The x86 simulator runs the rose kernel threads as if running on a actual bare metal hardware(where the rose scheduler handles the application threads).
-As the priority is to stabile the kernel the x86 simulator environment gives great flexibity in debugging kernel using gdb.
+As the priority is to stabilize the kernel the x86 simulator environment gives great flexibity in debugging kernel using gdb.

 ### Prerequisites for running the rose kernel in the x86 simulator mode